kuanglab/GNTD/README.md

 expr_mat, gene_names = model.get_imputed_expr_mat() # Return a spot by gene imputed expression matrix
                                                     # and corresponding gene names, where spots in the
-                                                    # matrix are overlapped with the tissue section
+                                                    # matrix are overlapped with the tissue section, to
+                                                    # get the imputed expression matrix for a subset of
+                                                    # genes, please use the parameter gene_names, e.g.
+                                                    # model.get_imputed_expr_mat(gene_names)
 ```

 Clustering the imputed spatial transcriptomics data